AdamAdham/database-engine/README.md

 <img src="./images/img1.png" alt="Description of Image">

 **German University in Cairo**

-**Faculty of Media Engineering and Technology**

-**CSEN604: Database II - MET Project 1**
+**Faculty of Media Engineering and Technology** **CSEN604: Database II - MET Project 1**
 *Instructor:* Dr. Wael Abouelsaadat
 *TAs:* Ahmed Hassan, Mahinar Reda, Fatma Riad, Abdulrahman Badran, Khaled Tamer Aly ***https://piazza.com/guc.edu.eg/spring2024/csen604***

-***Release Date**:* February 18th, 2024               ***Submission**:* April 15th, 2024

-***Weight & Marking***

-The course projects are worth 20%.
-Project 1 (this one) is worth 14%.
-No best policy.
-This project’s marking scheme is included in the last page of this document.

-***Team Formation***

-This assignment should be done in **teams of FOUR to SIX (i.e. 4 <= nTeamSize <= 6).** You can make a team **cross-tutorial** and **cross major**.
-If you cannot find a team, still submit the teams form (posted on cms) and a TA will synch you with other students.

-***Team Complaints***

-If a team member is not doing agreed upon work, you can report that by submitting the 2 forms included in this project folder.
-Fill the forms, sign them and hand them to your TA, within 2 days after the project submission deadline.
-After 2 days, we will not accept any team complaints.
-In that  case  individual  evaluation  will  be  conducted  for  the  whole  team  to  determine  the participation of each member.

-***Environment***

-You must use Java to develop this project.
-You can use any IDE of your choice such as Eclipse, IntelliJ, NetBeans, etc…

-***Submissions***

-An announcement will be made later on regarding how to submit.

-***Questions***

-Direct your questions to project 1 topic on piazza: https://piazza.com/guc.edu.eg/spring2024/csen604

 ***Description***